alex-nicat/ietf-dprive-phase2-requirements/draft-lmo-dprive-phase2-requirements.md

     * Develop a profile that has operational advantages for operators

 **TODO**: Actual requirements - what do operators “want”?
-**JL: I FEEL THIS IS TOO MUCH DETAIL - WE SHOULD JUST OFFER THE HIGH LEVEL REQUIREMENTS ADDED ABOVE**

 ## The Implementor / Software Vendor Perspective and Use Cases